 - Free of ads usage, etc.

-The most challenging thing here is to form a really valuable proposal for your target audience.
+The most challenging part here is forming a valuable proposal for your target audience.

-The users of dating applications are not generally into purchasing, but you could propose such special extras, like:
+The users of dating applications are not generally into purchasing, but you can offer more special extras for purchase, like:

 - Virtual gifts, etc.

 Development time estimation: 32 hours minimum per platform.